when infidelity leads to sexual dysfunction

 If this happens, there are antidotes.
 Cognitive behavioral and sex therapy interventions for anxiety can decrease the patterns that create the stuck ideas that your mind creates, which lead to those dysfunctional behaviors.
 Neurological pathways in your brain, like deer paths in the woods, can be re-written.
 You can learn to change your fears and reduce your anxiety.

 Anxiety is simply a fear in your mind based on a story you make up.
-The more anxious you are the worse the fear can become.
-And that fear can hijack your sexuality.
+The more anxious you are the worse the fear can become, and that fear can hijack your sexuality.

 The anxiety cycle of sexual dysfunction goes something like this: